lessy-community/lessy/README.md

 ## Credits

-Lessy would definitly not be the same without these different projects:
+Lessy would definitely not be the same without these different projects:

 - [Ruby on Rails](http://rubyonrails.org/)
 - [VueJS](https://vuejs.org/)